stnmy/JamLaravelTask/README.md

 12. Export Mood Log as PDF: Users can export all of their logged moods to a pdf file.

 Technologies Used
-• Backend: Laravel 12.0
+1. Backend: Laravel 12.0
-• Database: MySQL
+2. Database: MySQL
-• Frontend: HTML, Bootstrap 5, ChartJS
-• PDF Generation: barryvdh/laravel-dompdf
+3. Frontend: HTML, Bootstrap 5, ChartJS4.
+PDF Generation: barryvdh/laravel-dompdf

 Setup Instructions